Centro Histórico in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Erected by Ciudad de México.

 Location.
 19° 26.033′ N, 99° 8.467′ W. Marker is in Ciudad de México.
 It is in Centro Histórico.
-Marker is on Eje Central Lázaro Cárdenas just north of 16 de Septiembre, on the left when traveling north.
+It is on Eje Central Lázaro Cárdenas just north of 16 de Septiembre, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Ciudad de México 06000, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-El Monitor Republicano (a few steps from this marker); “La Nacional” Building (within shouting distance of this marker); Cinelandia (within shouting distance of this marker); The Jockey Club (about 90 meters away, measured in a direct line); House of the Count of the Valley of Orizaba (about 90 meters away); Sebastián de Aparicio (about 90 meters away); The Temple of San Francisco (about 90 meters away); a different marker also named The Temple of San Francisco (about 120 meters away).
+At least 8 other markers are within walking distance of this marker: El Monitor Republicano (a few steps from this marker); “La Nacional” Building (within shouting distance of this marker); Cinelandia (within shouting distance of this marker); The Jockey Club (about 90 meters away, measured in a direct line); House of the Count of the Valley of Orizaba (about 90 meters away); Sebastián de Aparicio (about 90 meters away); The Temple of San Francisco (about 90 meters away); a different marker also named The Temple of San Francisco (about 120 meters away).
 Touch for a list and map of all markers in Ciudad de México.